spapanik/py-euler/docs/usage/structure.md

 problem.
 This will make it easier to have a similar format for all the languages that you'll attempt to solve the problem.

-The response_key can be anything that contains no spaces, but it's better to use an small integer.
+The response_key can be any string that contains no spaces, but it's better to use an small integer.
 It makes the debugging of a failed case easier, as it's one of the most readable id formats.